sudam/http-mock-skeletons/README.md

 - **-l** with either **abl** (for attribute-based learning) or **dll** (for description logic learning) specifying the learning type intended for experimentation
 - **-d** with either **GHTraffic**, **Twitter**, **GoogleTasks** or **Slack** specifying the type of dataset downloaded

 Depending on the dataset and learning type specified, the training data (e.g., ARFF or OWL) will be generated and stored in the resources folder.
+Note that it can take quite some time to generate training data.

 For example to perform experiments on attribute-based learning algorithms with GoogleTasks dataset, clone the repository into a folder, extract the dataset into scripts/src/resources, cd into scripts folder and run the following command: